-This article focuses on how much an adult child’s claim may be worth if his or her parent is killed in an accident.
-We’ll look at real cases where courts commented on the value of an adult child’s pain and suffering.
+How much is an adult child’s claim may be worth if his or her parent is killed in an accident?
+Here, we’ll look at real cases where courts commented on the value of an adult child’s pain and suffering.

 I’ll also talk about other types of compensation that an adult child may be able to get.